craigmichaelmartin/pure-orm/README.md

 Traditional/stateful ORMs offer a dialetic-generic, chainable object api for expressing underlying SQL - thus solving for database "lock-in" as well the inability of string queries compose easily.
 PureORM takes the approach that the tradeoff of developers having to learn the huge surface area of of a query builder, and having to map the complexity and nuance of SQL to it, are simply not worth the cost, and so is premised on not using a query building library.
 PureORM sees writing straight SQL heaviliy as a feature, not a defect needing solved, and not eclipsed by the composibility of a query builder.

-### Will I then have dozens of similar DAL functions, since strings aren't as composable as stateful ORM builder builder APIs?
+### Will I then have dozens of similar data access functions, since strings aren't as composable as stateful ORM builder builder APIs?

 There is still a lot of composibility possible with functions returning strings (someone create an Issue if you want to see examples used in the Kujo codebase), but in general yes, there is more repitition.
 Most of this remaining repitition is not something I think is a defect (though those obsessed with DRY would disagree).
 The only "defect" of this repitition is that there may be more than one similiar method (for example a "get" that does certain joins vs others), and differentiating the large query in a function name can be lengthy/annoying.
 In these cases where composing functions doesn't bring the number of similar functions methods to only one, rather than distilling these large queries into the function name (eg, getPersonWithJobsAndEmployers), I usually just opt for a small arbitrary hash at the end of the short name (eg, getXTW instead of getPersonWithJobsAndEmployers, getRJF instead of getPersonWithFriendsLocatedNearANewFriendRequest, etc).

 ### Does PureORM abstract away the database driver?

 No, the whole premise of PureORM is to offer a library to aid the use of writing SQL.
 The datebase driver is always available to you (at `orm.db`) if you wish to use it directly with no PureORM mappings, or just import it.
-In my experience, a small percentage of highly complex queries looking for sums or counts in my DAL use the database driver directly.
+In my experience, a small percentage of highly complex queries looking for sums or counts in my data access layer use the database driver directly.

 The only difference is how the SQL is invoked: `orm.one(query, {})` vs `orm.db.one(query, {})`